IR Information

 (8) Risks related to information security

-The Group handles large amounts of confidential information, including personal information, in each of its businesses.
-In handling this confidential information, we strive to comply with relevant laws and regulations, including the Act on the Protection of Personal Information, and ensure appropriate handling.
 In the event that confidential information is leaked due to unforeseen circumstances, such as the occurrence of an information security incident, the Company's business performance and financial standing may be affected by a decrease in social credibility, etc. In addition, information system trouble or other damage caused by a cyberattack or similar incident may seriously affect the Group's business continuity.

-(9) Risks associated with natural/man-made disasters
+(10) Risks associated with natural/man-made disasters

-(10) Risks associated with securing human resources
+(11) Risks associated with securing human resources

 The Group recognizes that to continually secure and foster talented human resources is the top management task to overcome a variety of business challenges.
 Accordingly, we pursue a strategy of cultivating responsible employees with a good understanding of the Group's management philosophy by recruiting talented mid-career professionals and new graduates and by working to enhance its education and training programs.
 However, if progress in securing and fostering human resources that the Group requires is not made in accordance to the plans, it may affect its performance and financial condition.